tensorflow/tensorflow/g3doc/WritingAPass.md

 on-demand and cached to avoid unnecessary recomputation.
 An analysis in MLIR must adhere to the following:

-*   Provide a valid constructor for a given IR unit.
+*   Provide a valid constructor taking an `Operation*`.
-*   Must not modify the given IR unit.
+*   Must not modify the given operation.

-Each of the base Pass classes provide utilities for querying and preserving analyses for the current IR being processed.
+Each of the base Pass classes provide utilities for querying and preserving analyses for the current operation being processed.
 Using the example passes defined above, let's see some examples:

 ### Querying Analyses